 Before you can create any sort of marketing strategy (online or otherwise), you need to know your audience.
 But unlike most traditional methods, content marketing requires you to know more than who your target demographic is.

 Content marketing requires you to write articles, blog posts, and graphics that engage your audience.
 In order to do that, you need to understand what it is your potential customers want.
 What are their interests?
 What do they need help with?
 And what words and phrases do they use to find answers online?

-As an example, a pharmaceutical digital marketing strategy and a dental digital marketing strategy may focus on two separate audiences, even though both operate in the healthcare field.
+Here's an example of this content marketing tip in action.
+A pharmaceutical digital marketing strategy and a dental digital marketing strategy may focus on two separate audiences, even though both operate in the healthcare field.
 While the pharmaceutical business targets physicians, the dental office focuses on patients, resulting in diverse pieces of content.

 If you have a solid understanding of your audience, your content marketing efforts will be much more successful.
 And if you’ve never done this kind of research, creating personas can be a great way to start.

 This content marketing technique may sound obvious, but once you know who your audience is, you need to write for them.
 From topic selection to your final edits, your audience should play a big role in the way you present information.

 Right from the start, you should select topics that potential customers would want to learn about.
 This is a challenging process (and sometimes you’ll be wrong), but you can start with these seven ways to find ideas they’ll love.

 Considering that 48% of B2B marketers and 77% of B2C marketers use content marketing, you’re likely not the only business in your industry attempting to attract customers with content.
 And although this means that you have competition, it also means that you have the opportunity to see what other people are creating.

 Take a look at what other businesses in your industry (especially top competitors) are doing with their content strategies.
 What formats are they using?
 What topics are they discussing?
 And how are their readers responding?

 4. Find a unique angle